 Load Up the Old Battery and Hand it In for Recycling

 Don’t wrap the old battery in a cloth, or put it in a box.
-That’s because you want the recycling company to recognise it instantly.
+That’s because you want the recycling company to recognize it instantly.
 Don’t just leave it on the street either, because the neighbourhood kids could get hold of it.

 Take it to an official recycling depot, and dispose it as per the instructions posted there.
 When you ride away again you’ll feel your spirits lightening.
 That’s because you did the right thing, and the materials in your battery will enjoy a second life.